unitaryfund/unitary.fund/posts/_markdown/2022_unitaryhack_wrapup.md

 Whether you were a participant, maintainer, bounty hacker, or community
 member: Thank you for participating in [unitaryHACK](https://unitaryhack.dev/) 2022!
 It was a blast 💛🌴.
-We give a short summary of the event below.
+Check out some of the highlights from the event!

 **\#\# Community voices**